 This is typified by a considerable difference between greater verbal scores and lower performance scores in IQ tests.
-Disabilities related to motor, social and visual-spatial skill are also noticed.
+Disabilities related to motor, social and visual-spatial skills are also noticed.

 Children with autism frequently have low levels of motor handiness and they acquire motor skills in a delayed period.
 Coordination may be poor which may affect their posture, handwriting, etc. Conceptual learning skills are also affected by this.

-Recurring obsessive thought and actions may affect a child with autism.
+Recurring obsessive thoughts and actions may affect a child with autism.
 These are stereotyped repetitive behaviors that are not essentially enjoyable.

-Tourette syndrome affects 6.5% people with autism.
-It may occur due to genetic factors or serotonin, glutamate and dopamine abnormalities.
+Tourette syndrome affects 6.5% of people with autism.
+It may occur due to genetic factors or serotonin, glutamate, and dopamine abnormalities.

 This is an uncommon genetic disorder that causes benign tumors in the brain and other vital organs.
-One to four percent of people with autism are known to have tuberous sclerosis.
-25 to 61% people with tuberous sclerosis may be diagnosed with autism.
+One to four percent of people with autism is known to have tuberous sclerosis.
+25 to 61% of people with tuberous sclerosis may be diagnosed with autism.

 No part of this article may be reproduced in any manner whatsoever without written permission except in the case of brief quotations embodied in critical articles and reviews.
 For information, contact Special Learning Inc., at: email@example.com